RTCupid/MandelbrotFractal/README.md

 ## Methods

   To compare common methods with a method that uses intrinsics, you can perform a few calculations and find the time it takes.
 To find this time you can use SFML class sf::Time.
 Also you should consider that time can vary with the state of the system and measure it under the same conditions.
-For check this factor you can make basic version, find time it takes, and compare it before each measurement.

 ## Results